tzstoyanov/herak-raspberry/README.md

 ### Build
 - Copy [params-example.txt](app/params_example.txt) file as `params.txt` in the `app/common/` directory
 and modify it with your configuration.
 - In the `app/common/CMakeLists.txt` file, modify the first lines with the configuration, specific to your application.
-Name of the project, heap size, select modules that will be compiled and linked to the project:
+Name of the project, heap size, select the modules that will be compiled and linked to the project:
 ```
 set(PROJECT_NAME herak-common)
 set(HEAP_SIZE 8192)